guo950625/RecommendationSystem/Readme.md

 # Recommendation System
 ## Contents
 Generally, there are three categories of recommendation systems: content based systems, collaborative filtering systems, and hybrid systems.
+And we are going to work on the first two algorithms in this lab.

 The collaborative filtering systems is based on: when two users share the same taste on one movie, they might have same taste on another.
 For example: when user A and B both love movie 1, and A love movie 2, then B might also love movie2.

 The content-based filtering systems is based on: the similar movie.
 That's to say, if movie 1 and 2 is similar, after reading movie 1, the user might also love movie 2

-The hybrid systems, as name indicated, is the combination of the other two

 <center>
 <img src="image/two_approach.png" width=600 />
 </center>

-Theoratically speaking, these are the generally used recommendation algorithms, in which, KNN will be used in this project
+KNN will be used in this project for recommendation.

 KNN is a machine learning algorithm to find clusters of similar movies based on common movie ratings, and make predictions using the average rating of top-k nearest neighbors